Illinois program

 Questions tied to this exact path

-• Does IHDA Access Home / Access Forgivable / Access Deferred / Access Repayable require a participating lender for this household and loan setup?
+• Is your team approved to originate IHDA Access Home / Access Forgivable / Access Deferred / Access Repayable for this household and loan setup?

-• Which first-mortgage product must be paired with IHDA Access Home / Access Forgivable / Access Deferred / Access Repayable, and can it be combined with the saved options?
+• Which first-mortgage product must be paired with IHDA Access Home / Access Forgivable / Access Deferred / Access Repayable, and what breaks eligibility?

 Action checklist preview